KangKyungSoo/autocalib/README.txt

-Project depends on the OpenCV, GTest and Boost libraries.
+Project depends on the OpenCV and GTest libraries.